iqhive/runtime.link/Readme.md

     * ffi - enums, unions and pointer-types.

-## Included Software Interfaces
+## Included Software Standards and Interfaces

-The runtime.link includes a selection of builtin representations for well-known software interfaces.
-These are intended to act as a reference on how the package can be utilised and also as readily available interfaces that can be imported into your projects.
-We aim to keep a consistent level of quality for these interfaces.
+The runtime.link project includes a selection of builtin representations for well-known software standards and interfaces.
+These are intended to act as a reference on how the package can be utilised and also as readily available interfaces that can be imported into your Go projects.
+We aim to keep a consistent level of quality for these packages.
+Currently we are aiming to include the latest complete standards for:

+* C
+* POSIX
+* OpenGL
+* GNU

+Common command line programs and shared libraries that are readily available on many systems can be discovered in the packages under 'cmd' and 'lib'.

-We will consider pull requests for additional interfaces that have well-known and widely available implementations under an Open Source license.
-If you would like to include an API interface for a proprietary API, so that it is available to all runtime.link users, please contact us for a quote.
+This project is open for contributions that help update or define clear, compilable runtime.link structures for these standards and interfaces.
+We will consider pull requests and/or ideas for additional interfaces and/or standards that have well-known and widely available implementations under an Open Source license.

+If you would like to include runtime.link structure for a proprietary API (so that it is available to all runtime.link users), please contact us for a quote.
 We can help create the Go representation for you.
-The only strict requirement here is that the interface itself (but not necessarily the implementation) must be included in the project under the same license as runtime.link.
+The only strict requirement is that the interface itself (but not necessarily the implementation) must be included in the project under the same license as runtime.link.

-# Standard and Conventions
+# Our Standards and Conventions

 1. Prefer words over abbreviations for exported identifiers ie. "PutString" over "puts".
 2. Acronyms reflect a compressed subject, they should only appear at the end of an exported indentifier.
+3. Explicit types that define relationships between values instead of implicit use of primitives.

 ## Roadmap